openbabel/documentation/UseTheLibrary/Java.rst

 :file:`openbabel.jar` provides direct access to the C++ Open Babel library from Java through the namespace **org.openbabel**.
 This binding is generated using the SWIG package and provides access to almost all of the Open Babel interfaces from Java, including the base classes :obapi:`OBMol`, :obapi:`OBAtom`, :obapi:`OBBond`, and :obapi:`OBResidue`, as well as the conversion framework :obapi:`OBConversion`.

 Essentially any call in the C++ API is available to Java programs with very little difference in syntax.
-As a result, the principal documentation is the `Open Babel C++ API documentation`_.
+As a result, the principal documentation is the :ref:`Open Babel C++ API documentation <API>`.
 A few differences exist, however:

-.. _Open Babel C++ API documentation: http://openbabel.org/api

 .. highlight:: java